canjs/canjs/docs/can-guides/introduction/comparison.md

 ### Modularity

-Sometimes, you’re not building the next Gmail, you only have a few interactive forms on your site that could use some pizzaz.
+Sometimes, you’re not building the next Gmail, you only have a few interactive forms on your site that could use some pizzazz.
 Sometimes, you already have a working app, and you want to move progressively into a new framework, not do a whole re-write of what is already working.

 The key in these times, is to pick something you can use a piece at a time, as you need it, and pick the parts you need, without bringing in the kitchen sink.
 You’ll want modularity,